Wondering why you’re running out of breath when you try to go for a run?

 Taking longer and deeper breaths allows your body to get the right amount of oxygen it needs.
 Likewise, it prevents your muscles and lungs from experiencing fatigue.
 Most people typically only use the top third of their lungs while breathing.

-But taking longer and deeper breaths while running helps you consume a lot of oxygen, which will prevent you from getting dizzy or nauseous.
-Once you learn to breathe to your full potential, you will increase your endurance.
+But taking longer and deeper breaths while running helps you consume a lot of oxygen, preventing you from getting dizzy or nauseous.
+You will increase your endurance once you learn to breathe to your full potential.

 3. Practice proper breathing even when not running.

-Even when you’re not doing any exercise, you should be able to breathe correctly.
+Even when you’re not exercising, you should be able to breathe correctly.
 This allows you to apply the appropriate breathing technique once you start running.
-Practice taking deep breaths in from your abdomen while you are sitting still or lying on your back.
+Practice taking deep breaths from your abdomen while sitting still or lying on your back.

 Place your hand on your stomach to ensure that you are moving properly.
-You want to make sure that your abdomen rises and falls with each breath.
-During your breathing exercises when you are not running, count to eight during each inhale and exhale.
+You want to ensure your abdomen rises and falls with each breath.
+Count to eight during each inhale and exhale during your breathing exercises when you are not running.
 Do this for three to five minutes.

 4. Keep your mouth slightly open when running.

-Since your mouth is wider than your nostrils, this allows you to breathe in more air.
-You can naturally breathe in through both your nose and your mouth when your respiratory rate begins to increase.
+Since your mouth is wider than your nostrils, you can breathe in more air.
+You can naturally breathe in through your nose and mouth when your respiratory rate increases.
 If your mouth is already slightly open, you can do this without additional effort.

 5. Try doing the “talk test” to check how long you can hold your breath.

 Doing the “talk test” is an effective (and cheap!) way to connect with your pace, effort, and heart rate.
-It’s a helpful tool to use if you are running in adverse conditions like heat, humidity, or wind.
-In these conditions, your pace may lag, but you may still be getting an excellent workout.
+It’s helpful for running in adverse conditions like heat, humidity, or wind.
+Your pace may lag in these conditions, but you may still get an excellent workout.

-This test takes away any pressure to hit a certain pace, and keeps your training on track so you can do a great workout, no matter what the conditions are.
-Experts say that if you can speak a full sentence without huffing when running, then you’re doing a good job with your breathing patterns.
+This test removes any pressure to hit a certain pace and keeps your training on track so you can do a great workout, no matter the conditions.
+Experts say that if you can speak a full sentence without huffing when running, you’re doing well with your breathing patterns.

 6. Prepare for possible weather changes.

-While weather that is too hot is not ideal for running, too cold of weather is not good either.
+While too-hot weather is not ideal for running, too-cold weather is not good either.
 Runners agree that temperature affects performance.
 But since you can’t control the weather, you need to be able to train your body to adjust for any change.

-For example, if you are running in the cold, shorten your stride and keep your feet closer to the ground.
+For example, shortening your stride and keeping your feet closer to the ground if you are running in the cold.
 This will help you run more efficiently and reduce your risk of slipping or straining muscles.
-You will also want to take some extra time to warm up when you are running in the cold.
+You will also want to take some extra time to warm up while running in the cold.

-Alternatively, when you are running in the heat, you want to make sure to stay hydrated, choose routes that have shade, slow down, and listen to your body.
-You will exert more energy by running in the heat, even if you are not running as fast as you normally do.
+Alternatively, when you are running in the heat, you want to stay hydrated, choose shade routes, slow down, and listen to your body.
+You will exert more energy by running in the heat, even if you are not running as fast as you usually do.

 7. Quit smoking and regularly drinking alcohol.